 January 6th is the traditional date for the celebration of the Feast of the Epiphany in the Catholic Church.
-This year the dioceses in the United States have celebrated the feast on Sunday January 2nd.
+Sometimes it is celebrated on a Sunday between January 2nd and January 8th depending on the diocese.

 The word epiphany means “manifestation” or “revelation”.
 In the context of the Catholic Church, it relates to the arrival of the Magi (Wise men or Three Kings) and visiting the Christ child.
 It is one of the most important feasts of the liturgical year because God is revealed in the Person of Jesus Christ to the Gentiles.

 I attended the Cathedral of the Epiphany, in Sioux City, IA, in the early days of my married life so this feast has special significance to my family.
 My oldest son was baptized in that church, and we formed the foundation of our family’s faith life as members of the Cathedral of the Epiphany.

 While we sing about the Wisemen as Kings (We Three Kings is one of my favorite Christmastime songs) it is more apt to describe the travelers as Magi.
 They studied astronomy (mixed with a bit of astrology).
 The noticed something in the night sky and the unusuality of the Star intrigued them to journey East and stopping in Bethlehem.
 A more detailed description of the Magi can be found in the Related Links section at the end of this article.

 Studying a subject as large and mysterious as the universe (represented by the night sky) puts into perspective our littleness.
 According to the late Pope Benedict XVI from his 2011 homily on the Feast of the Epiphany, ”

 Probably to their (the Magi) amazement, they were obliged to note that this newborn Child was not found in the places of power and culture, even though in those places they were offered precious information about him.